Table of Contents

-The Roland FA series is Roland’s best workstation and also most popular.
+The Roland FA series is an affordable option by Roland and also one of the most popular.
 The keys on this workstation feel like real ivory keys which is really hard to find on a keyboard.
 The customization is really nice on this product as it has faders that allow you to mix and tweak sounds to your liking.

 I recently did an in-depth look at the FA 08 and you can read that full review here.

 There is a built-in arpeggiator along with the Roland staple D-beam synthesizer.
 The D-beam is basically a synthesizer in which you hold your hand over a sensor and it makes crazy noises.